C-30. Developing Collections: Donors, Libraries & Booksellers

 Tom Congalton founded Between the Covers Rare Books with his wife Heidi in 1985; the firm specializes in twentieth-century American books.
 He served as President of the Antiquarian Booksellers’ Association of America from 2000 to 2002, and as President of the International League of Antiquarian Booksellers (ILAB) from 2012 to 2014.Full Bio »

-Johan Kugelberg has over 20 years of experience in the U.S. entertainment and art industries.
-From 1990 to 1994, he was the General Manager for Atlantic Records subsidiary Matador Records.
+Johan Kugelberg has more than 30 years of experience in the U.S. entertainment and art industries.
+From 1990 to 1994, he was the General Manager for Atlantic Records subsidiary Matador Records and a marketing and A&R executive for Def American Records from 1994 to 1997.
 He was the curator of the punk/rock sale at Christie’s in 2008, the first major auction sale devoted to punk.
-In addition, he has served as a curator and consultant in pop culture fields for auction houses including Christie’s and Phillips De Pury.
+In addition, he has served as a curator and consultant in pop culture fields for auction houses including Christie’s and Phillips de Pury.
 As an archivist, he has created comprehensive collections in the fields of punk, hip hop, and counter culture, focusing on printed works, ephemera, photography, and book arts.
-Currently, he is the owner and curator of Boo-Hooray, a gallery and project space in Manhattan.
+Currently, he is the owner and curator of Boo-Hooray, an archival processing company and project space in Manhattan.
+To date, Boo-Hooray has placed more than 120 archives with museums and university libraries around the world.